-Normally, more than 250,000 racing fans would head to Prestbury Park for the 2021 Cheltenham Festival and each of them would need a ticket.
+Normally, more than 250,000 racing fans would have headed to Prestbury Park for the 2021 Cheltenham Festival and each of them would need a ticket.
 Those tickets start at around £50 for the Tattersalls Enclosure.

-However, in 2021, the Cheltenham Festival will take place behind closed doors.
-That means only staff, trainers, and some owners will be allowed to attend.
+However, in 2021, the Cheltenham Festival took place behind closed doors.
+That means only staff, trainers, and some owners were allowed to attend.
 Tickets did not go on sale to the general public.